MatthewPatey/Fixel/paper/sections/lrm.md

 The / (division) operator yield the quotient of its arguments.
 Division by zero raises the ZeroDivisionError exception.
 If both are colors then a new color is formed where each value is the quotient of the two corresponding values of the operands.
 If one is a color and the other a number, then a new color is formed by dividing each field of the color by the number, or the number by each field, depending on order.

 ### Additive Operators
-Additive operators are left associative and include the symbols + and -.
+Additive operators are left-associative and include the symbols + and -.
 These operators have a lower priority than multiplicative operators.

 	additive-expression:
 		multiplicative-expression